safakocabas/checkmyip/README.md

-CheckMyIP.xyz - IP Address Lookup Tool
+CheckMyIP - IP Address Lookup Tool
-CheckMyIP.xyz is an IP address lookup tool.
+CheckMyIP is an IP address lookup tool.
 It allows users to learn their IP address and view associated information.
 The web application has a simple, user-friendly interface and is suitable for users of all skill levels.

 Features
 IP Address Lookup: Users can check their own IP address.